 Evangelist Chuck Milhuff represents others who have indirectly contributed to Bulgarian tapestry design.
-Dr. Milhuff has talked for years about Nazarene young people emulating young Mormon volunteerism.
-He has been the evangelist for several college revivals at SNU.
+Dr. Milhuff talked for years about Nazarene young people emulating young Mormon volunteerism.
+He has been the evangelist for several college spiritual renewal weeks at SNU.
 In his visits to the campus, did he ever talk to Dr. Gresham about his idea?
 Neither remembers talking to the other about the Mormon model of volunteer service.
 Still, it is interesting that both men thought and talked a lot about it.

 There were some pathfinders or trail blazers for the Bulgaria volunteers.
 For example, after his 1991 graduation, Paul Springer left Oklahoma for Central America.
 There, he spent a year helping missionaries.
 In 1993, Cheryl and Jeff Crouch left for a two-year volunteer assignment in Papua New Guinea.
 There, they were "house parents" at a boarding school for MK's (missionary children).